dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 The problem is that when you put too much weight on code reviews then they can become a bottleneck.
 There will either be many suggestions for changes or the code review wont do its job.
 Therefore I would suggest trying to limit the scope of what code reviews are supposed to accomplish to a minimum.
-There is almost nothing that can be done with code reviews that can't be without code reviews.
+Almost everything that can be done with code reviews can be done without code reviews.
 Some of the alternatives can be automated.
 Use those.